logo for organic-pet-digest.com

 Hypoallergenic commercial diets work for 80% of dogs with dog food allergies.
 The important thing to remember when choosing the right hypoallergenic commercial dog food is that it can not contain any of the ingredients that the “old” dog food contained.

-It will most likely contain an alternative source of meat, protein and essential fats.
 Choosing an organic or natural commercial dog food will ensure a higher quality of ingredients and no by-products!
-Read the label to make sure all of the ingredients are suitable for your dog with a dog food allergy.
+Read the dog food label to make sure all of the ingredients are suitable for your dog.

-Recommended Dog Food Allergy Foods
+Recommended Food for Dog with Dog Food Allergy

-Natural Balance Potato
+Natural Balance Limited Ingredient Diets

-Organic Puppy Food Taylor Tips! – My parents fed me one kind of natural dog food since I was a puppy and I had no problems for almost 6 months.
+My parents fed me one kind of natural dog food since I was a puppy and I had no problems for almost 6 months.
 Then all of a sudden I started having diarrhea and needing to go to poop 5 or 6 times a day!

 They switched my food to Natural Balance Allergy Formula and I was back to normal in less than a week.
 Whew!